 Here’s the thing, according to independent research from the Baymard Institute, an average of 67.75% of all online shopping carts are abandoned.

 Think about it, no matter how well optimized your checkout funnel is, close to 7 out of 10 people are going to fall at the last hurdle.
 Gutting, isn’t it?

-What’s more shocking is that recent research from Forrester estimates that every year $31 billion dollars is being left on the table by e-commerce stores because of abandoned shopping carts.
+What’s more shocking is that recent research from Forrester estimates that every year $31 billion dollars are being left on the table by e-commerce stores because of abandoned shopping carts.
 Now, for the kicker that may surprise you:

 The majority of your visitors aren’t necessarily abandoning your site in favor of buying elsewhere, they’re abandoning your cart because of two often overlooked competitors…

 Competitor #1 – Attention

 Let’s face it, in today’s world of information overload, you’re not competing for customers, you’re competing for attention.
 And you’re competing with attention-grabbing websites like Facebook and YouTube, even more than you are with your “direct competitors”.

 Here’s another little thought, your visitors aren’t shopping in a vacuum when they’re on your site, their attention can be stolen by any number of everyday offline interruptions.
 Their doorbell or phone might ring, their spouse may call-out that “dinner’s ready” or their children may barge in on them.

 And once their thought process is disrupted, it’s harder to get them back on track.
 So you need to grab your visitors’ attention immediately… and keep it.

 So how do you stop the “Squirrel Effect”?

 Well, the answer is simple, but first, you have to understand that you have a maximum of 3 seconds to grab a visitor’s attention when they arrive at your webpage.
 Because of this fact, talking about yourself, your company or your product too much – or worse, droning on about something entirely irrelevant are all conversion killers.